 And I, on the other hand, got 4 missed calls from a student…noticed them when I picked my phone just before the dispersal of students.
-I was intrigued and somehow called him back immediately.
+I was occupied and couldn’t leave fort but I was intrigued too and somehow called him back.
 The words he spoke are etched in my mind for eternity, “Ma’am I have secured an unbelievable 84% in boards and the credit goes to you!”

-Yes, I teach students from only the primary wing and I do not take any tuition, so how was I instrumental in the result of a class 12 student?
+Yes, I teach students only from the primary wing and I do not take any tuitions, so how was I instrumental in the result of a class 12 student?
 Well, this young adult was with me when he was a naughty little boy in class 3.
 I was his class teacher then and probably taught him Maths till class 5.
-Yes, he was one of my favourite students.
+Though as teachers we are not supposed to have favourites but yes, he was one of my favourite.
 Later, we stayed connected through ‘fb’ and met once in a while in school.

-Around mid-Feb this year, by a matter of chance or you might say destiny, I came to know that he was barely passing in his pre-boards and that he had lost interest in academics.
+Around mid-Feb this year, by a matter of chance or you might say destiny, I came to know that he was barely passing in his pre-boards and had lost interest in academics.
 I was shocked to hear this because I knew him to be a child who was above average in studies.
-I decided to talk to him and help him whatever way I could.
+Since I was fond of him, I decided to talk to him personally and support him in whatever way I could.

 The days flew away in a jiffy.
 With the efforts that I saw him putting in, I was confident that he would easily clear his boards.
-The exams were over and I got busy with my life and a new session in school.
+He faltered every few days but in the end, he put in extra efforts.
+The exams were over, my task was over and I got busy with my life and a new session in school.

-I almost forgot about him…and then one fine day those 4 missed calls…84% and the acknowledgement that I made the difference…it has given me a high and boosted my morale!
+I almost forgot about him…and then one fine day those 4 missed calls…84% and the acknowledgement that I made the difference… It is a feeling so difficult to describe or to write about.
+Nonetheless, it has given me a high and boosted my morale!
 I celebrated the occasion and why not…this event has helped to reinstate my faith that a good deed done is never lost!!